Quansight-Labs/free-threaded-compatibility/docs/index.md

 ??? success "I maintain a Python package with compiled extension modules"

-    As usual with native extensions, dealing with native code will take some work but we hope that this guide will provide you with a toolkit to get things working.
+    As usual with extensions, dealing with native code will take some work but we hope that this guide will provide you with a toolkit to get things working.

     We suggest reading through the the full porting guide, including the final section that focuses on considerations for native code.